ZacharyWesterman/paisley/docs/functions.md

   - Check if any element in an array is truthy.
 This is identical to calling `reduce(..., or)`.
 - `append(list: array[any], value: any) -> array[any]`
   - Append a value to an array.
+- `chunk(list: array[any], chunk_size: number) -> array[array[any]]`
+  - Split an array into chunks of a given size.
+The last chunk may be smaller than the given size if the array length is not a multiple of the chunk size.
 - `delete(list: array[any], index: number) -> array[any]`
   - Delete an element from an array at the given index.
 If the index is out of bounds, the original array is returned.
 - `flatten(list: array[any]) -> array[any]`